dd32/td-gh-ex/readme.txt

 Version 2.3.1
 * Fixed the grammatical in Social Icons title tags
 * Fixed Search Form Title not changing as per Theme Options

+Version 2.3.2
+* Removed simplecatch_sort_query_by_post_in function as post orderby is already implement in WordPress Version 3.5 by default
+* Added German translation de_DE.po and de_DE.mo